Steam Summer Sale 2018 may kick off today

 Valve didn't immediately respond to a request for comment.

-The main sale will follow PlayerUnknown's Battlegrounds (PUBG) going cheap for the first time -- it's $20 on Steam (down from $30) until July 5.
+The main sale will follow PlayerUnknown's Battlegrounds (PUBG) going cheap for the first time -- it's $20 (£18 or about AU$30) on Steam (down from $30) until July 5.

 Discuss: Steam Summer Sale 2018 may kick off today